jonahgluck/CS506-Final-Project/README.md

 ***Test plan:***

-- In the context of training and testing, we will use x% of the oldest data in the dataset to train the model, and the remaining “new” data to test and check if, given the nature of the request, such a request is “evil.”
+- In the context of training and testing, we will use x% of the oldest data in the dataset to train the model, and the remaining “new” data to test and validate and check if, given the nature of the request, such a request is “evil.”
 We are going to use the time column to split the data for a progressive analysis as if the data is coming in real-time.
+Depending on the size of the dataset, we may also consider using k-fold cross-validation to improve model accuracy.
+Metrics such as cross-entropy loss, confusion matrices, and others will be used to evaluate the model's performance on the test set.

 ---